Formulas With Goat Milk

 2. Place Your First Order

 You have enough on your mind—we get it.
-That's why Little Bundle formulas ship free on orders over $50.
+That’s why Little Bundle formulas ship free on all orders.
 Just one less thing for you to worry about!

 3. Baby Satisfaction Guaranteed